 A good approach is to list the research paper topics you have identified.
 Afterward, eliminate the ones you feel are not fit for your research paper.
 Hitherto, you should be able to narrow down to a specific research topic.

 Therefore, to compose a good research paper, choose a topic that:

-So, now that you have the topic, the next step is to research and get insights as well as evidence about it.
+So, now that you have the topic, the next step is to research and get insights and evidence about it.
 Scholars generate millions of content published either online or offline.
-Depending on your choice you can either do offline or online research. the latter is preferable due to the availability of volumes upon volumes of information.
+Depending on your choice, you can either do offline or online research.
+The latter is preferable due to the availability of volumes upon volumes of information.